D9ping/IpAddressExpress/README.md

 # PublicIpChangeDetector
-This C program efficiently requests randomly a HTTP(s) public IPv4 API.
+This C program efficiently request a randomly selected https public IPv4 address service for figuring out the public IPv4 address of a server.
 Then it compares the result with the previous result to detect if the public IPv4 address has changed.
-The change is confirmed with another randomly selected public https/http IPv4 API so if one public ip API lies, the lie is detected.
+If change is detected from previous request, the change is confirmed with another randomly selected public IPv4 address service so if one public IPv4 service is lying, the lie is detected.
+By using multiple public IPv4 address services the current public IPv4 can be discovered even when some public IPv4 services are down.
 If the public IPv4 address is valid and is different from last run the bash script: update_ip_dns.sh is called with the new IPv4 address as parameter.

-### Compiling PublicIpChangeDetector
+### Compiling the PublicIpChangeDetector program
 1. Install the required packages.
 ```
 sudo apt-get install libcurl4-openssl-dev git-core